 To refine search results, choose Domains in which to search, i.e. mysite.com or support.mysite.com.

-Identifying a domain limits the search to within a particular website.
+Identifying a domain will limit the search to within a particular website.
 Without an identified domain, the search engine will return results from across the web.
 In the example above, only results within the domains walkme.com and amazon.com will be displayed.
 Note that in the Player Menu, results from the first domain entered will display first; i.e. search results from amazon.com will display lower in the search result list than results from walkme.com.

 Add a Search Operator to refine the type of results that will appear.

 In the above image, searches will only return results without videos (the character “-” will exclude sites with that info from the search).
-Learn more about Search Operators.

-Track Searches Performed In Analytics
+Track Searches Performed In Insights

-In Analytics, you can view:
+In Insights, you can view:

-- How many searches resulted in a search engine result being clicked
+- How many searches resulted in a search engine result being clicked.

-- How many searches resulted in a WalkMe item (Walk-Thru, Shuttle, or resource) being clicked
+- How many searches resulted in a WalkMe item (Walk-Thru, Shuttle, or Resource) being clicked.

-- How many searches resulted in no action being taken
+- How many searches resulted in no action being taken.

 Can I enable Search Provider Integration?